ccber-restoration/ncos-mesa/README.md

 ## Plant physiology
 - Pre-dawn and midday water potentials for BAPI & ARCA were collected by Lee et al. on 2020-02-20.
-- Midday water potentials were collected for BAPI & ARCA by Emilee Doering on 2025-11-07.
+- Midday water potentials were collected for BAPI & ARCA by Emilee Doering on 2025-11-07 and repeated on 2025-12-03.
-- **UPDATE** Repeat midday water potential data collection planned for week of 2025-12-01.

 # Code

-Note that scripts that were not originally written within this repository are stored in code/as_received.
+Note that scripts that were not originally written within this repository are stored in code/as_received folder(s).

 FHJ modified some of them to run within this repository.

 **NEEDS UPDATING**

 -  00_setup.R does some set up for plotting volumetric water content data (Jan-July 2025)
+-  01_
 -  mesa_soils.R plots volumetric water content data and gravimetric water content together (Jan-July 2025)
 -  sep2025_salinity_moisture_texture_cover.R was written by Lara Roelofs for working with salinity, moisture, soil texture, and veg cover (summer 2025).
 Produces the following figures:
     -    soil texture.png